Atlas975/Notes/MachineLearning/Artificial_intelligence.md

 - Machine learning relies on **imperative knowledge** (generalisations) which is the process of deducing new facts from old facts but is limited by the accuracy of the deduction process
 - This can often work better than **declarative knowledge** (memorisation) as this is limited by both the time to observe and memory to store information
 ## Supervised learning
-- Involves learning to map input data to the correct output using labeled training data
+- Involves learning to map input data to the correct output using labelled training data
-- Data is presented with correctly labeled output in order to train a model
+- Evaluates based on the discrepancy between the model’s predictions and the actual labels
 - Two main categories include:
     - **Regression**: used for continuous data
     - **Classification**: used for discrete data

 ![[Pasted image 20231015131521.png|500|500]]
 ## Unsupervised learning
-- Involves finding hidden patterns or intrinsic structures of un-labeled training data
+- Involves finding hidden patterns / intrinsic structures in unlabelled training data
--
+- This is useful for exploratory data analysis to understand the data distribution
 - Two main categories include:
     - **Clustering**: group data by similarities
     - **Association** find rules that describe large portions of data